dauddi/github-cards-app/README.md

 This is a simple React app that takes a github username and renders user's data to the ui.

-The app consumes guthub's public api https://api.github.com/users
+The app consumes github's public [api's](https://api.github.com/users) users endpoint